hphelion/documentation/cli.unix.account-management.md

     $ hpcloud account:edit account2 compute_availability_zone=az-2.region-a.geo-1

-To display the active availability zones for your services, You can find the values for these variables through the [HP Public Cloud Console](https://horizon.hpcloud.com).
+To display the active availability zones for your services, You can find the values for these variables through the [HP Helion Public Cloud Console](https://horizon.hpcloud.com).
 Click the project menu and select *Roles and API Endpoints*.

 ## Updating Account Credentials ## {#ModifyingAccountCredentials}